SHERBROOKE SUNS CONTACT DETAILS

 Games are played on a home and away basis on a Friday night.
 Games normally start from 6.40pm through to 9.40pm.
 Venues will vary depending on grading.
 Our home courts are Upwey High School.

-There is no door entry charge at any venues for the 2022 season.
-The team game day fee covers players and spectators and is a lump sum of $125.00 for 60 minute time slots or $135.00 for 80 minute time slots.
-This money is collected by the Team Manager and at this stage is paid on arrival at the venue.
+There is no door entry charge at any venues for the 2023 season.
+The team game day fee covers players and spectators and is a lump sum of $125.00 for 60 minute time slots or $140.00 for 80 minute time slots.
+This money is collected by the Team Manager and is paid on arrival at the venue.

 Please ensure you provide correct contact details to the club.
 If you change your details (telephone number, email etc) during the season, please forward this information to firstname.lastname@example.org.
 If fees are to be paid by anyone other than the person whose email is registered as the contact point, this information must be provided via email to email@example.com

-Total cost of player registration is $550.00 inclusive of GST.
-Payment of these fees is broken into two (2) parts as shown below.
+Total cost of player registration for 2023 is $600.00 inclusive of GST.
+Payment of these fees is broken into two (3) parts as shown below.

 If you envisage having difficulty meeting payment on the due dates, please contact the treasurer earlier rather than later to arrange a suitable payment plan.
 This will avoid any embarrassing conversations further down the track. firstname.lastname@example.org Please Note: Payments received are allocated toward the cost of the uniform if still outstanding, before they are offset against registration fees.